a 4th principle

 a 4th principle - regard, attention

 The most powerful contribution we can make is to pay attention.
-Attention is implicit in the last word of the slogan that summarises the three principles - unconditional positive and authentic regard.
+Attention is implicit in the last word of the summary of the three principles - unconditional positive and authentic regard.

 being there

 Being there for someone is the active ingredient of therapy.
-There is a psychoanalytic dictum that the most important rule of therapy is to hang in there with a client.
-The secret of success is to turn up.
+There is a psychoanalytic dictum that the most important rule is to hang in there with someone.
+The secret of success is to be there.

-A therapist who uses these principles is free to pay full attention because they don't have to analyse personalities or situations in order to make suggestions or provide expert opinion.
+Someone who uses these principles is free to pay full attention.
+They are not occupied with analyzing situations or providing expert opinion.

 timely